FrameworkComputer/EmbeddedController/board/pdeval-stm32f072/PD_evaluation.md

 [board/pdeval-stm32f072/ec.tasklist](ec.tasklist).

-By default, the firmware is using I2C1 with SCL/SDA on pins PB6 and PB7, running with a 100kHz clock, and tries to talk to TCPCs at i2c slave addresses 0x9c and 0x9e.
+By default, the firmware is using I2C1 with SCL/SDA on pins PB6 and PB7, running with a 100kHz clock, and tries to talk to TCPCs at i2c target addresses 0x9c and 0x9e.
 To change the pins or speed, you need to edit `i2c_ports` in [board/pdeval-stm32f072/board.c](board.c), update `I2C_PORT_TCPC` in [board/pdeval-stm32f072/board.h](board.h) with the right controller number, and change the pin mux in [board/pdeval-stm32f072/gpio.inc](gpio.inc).
-To change TCPC i2c slave addresses, update `TCPC1_I2C_ADDR` and `TCPC2_I2C_ADDR` in [board/pdeval-stm32f072/board.h](board.h).
+To change TCPC i2c target addresses, update `TCPC1_I2C_ADDR` and `TCPC2_I2C_ADDR` in [board/pdeval-stm32f072/board.h](board.h).

 The I2C bus needs pull-up resistors on SCL/SDA.
 If your setup doesn't have